 The second (Verification) survey needs to be set up in a very specific way, by creating a custome variable.

-With the variable set up, create a single text box question on the survey.
-This is what will receive the email address from the first survey, once we’ve set up the email trigger.
+With the variable set up, we need to create the question that will recieve the email address from the first survey, once we've setup the email trigger.
+This question will be a single textbox question with a default answer.

 (You can find a fuller guide to default answers here)

-The second survey is now ready for testing, so the last step before we go back to the first survey is to open the survey on the collect page and copy the tracking link somewhere as we’re going to need it.
+The second survey is now ready for testing, so the last step before we go back to the first survey is to click on the Collect tab at the top of the survey editor and copy the Default Link somewhere as we’re going to need it.

 Back to the Collection Survey